SALSA XXVII will take place at the University of

 Author's name (if more than one author, list primary author first followed

 E-mail address at which author prefers to be contacted

 Equipment required for presentation

 In abstracts, use 12pt Times New Roman font, with 1.5 inter-line spacing.

 Questions can be sent to firstname.lastname@example.org.

 Call for papers

-This year's conference theme is Language in Society: Culture,
+This year's conference theme is Language and the Body: Rhetoric, Cognition, and Identity.

 We encourage papers that address questions such as: